thosgood/this-weeks-finds/markdown/151-200/week167.md

 week 167

-I\'m now visiting the Center for Gravitational Physics and Geometry at Penn State, and I have all sorts of exciting stuff to report.
-First I\'ll talk about fundamental limitations in measuring distances due to quantum gravity and then I\'ll say a bit about Martin Bojowald\'s new work, which uses loop quantum gravity to tackle the question \"what came before the big bang?\"
+I'm now visiting the Center for Gravitational Physics and Geometry at Penn State, and I have all sorts of exciting stuff to report.
+First I'll talk about fundamental limitations in measuring distances due to quantum gravity and then I'll say a bit about Martin Bojowald's new work, which uses loop quantum gravity to tackle the question "what came before the big bang?"

 Theoretical physicists sometimes look longingly back to the early 20th century as the heyday of thought experiments - Einstein and his elevator, the famous Bohr-Einstein debate at the 1927 Solvay conference, and so on.
-But thought experiments are most important when you\'re struggling to do something really new and haven\'t yet hammered out a mathematical formalism.
+But thought experiments are most important when you're struggling to do something really new and haven't yet hammered out a mathematical formalism.
 The declining importance of thought experiments in later years is mainly a reflection of the tremendous success of quantum mechanics and general relativity,